 Czech postcard by Pressfoto, Praha (Prague).
 Photo: publicity still for Kdyby tisic klarinetu/If a Thousand Clarinets (Ján Rohác, Vladimír Svitácek, 1965).
 Collection: Carla Bosch.

 Carla: Kdyby tisic klarinetu/If a Thousand Clarinets (Ján Rohác, Vladimír Svitácek, 1965) is a fantasy musical film about a mysterious statue of the composer Johann Sebastian Bach that changes guns into musical instruments.
 The news spreads and a television station decides to make a documentary film about the subject.
 My guess is that it must be something like how music can change people.
-And, more particular, how soldiers change when they are not holding guns, but music instruments instead...
+And, more peculiarly, how soldiers change when they are not holding guns, but musical instruments instead...
 But that is just a wild guess.

 Czech postcard by Nakladatelstvi Pressfoto, Praha, no. C 11148.
 Photo: Vileru Rosegnal.